scpd-proed/autumn2025-lectures/README.md

 ## XCS221 Executable Lectures

-Welcome to XCS221!
-This repository contains all the (executable) lectures, which are made using [edtrace](https://github.com/percyliang/edtrace).
+This repository contains all the executable lectures, made using [edtrace](https://github.com/percyliang/edtrace).

+**No local setup required!** Use the links below to access the compiled, production-ready lecture notes directly in your browser.

-Each lecture consists of stepping through Python files which you can either view in your browser on the links below or run locally if you clone this repository.
-If you notice any problems or have any questions, please file an GitHub issue or submit a pull request.
+If you notice any problems or have any questions, please file a GitHub issue or submit a pull request.

-To run locally:

-    apt-get install graphviz
-    uv sync
-    python -m edtrace.execute -m welcome
+---

 ## Module 1: Introduction